-The identified controls for the different flow signatures are generally consistent with the findings of previous studies conducted in different parts of the world.
+The identified controls for the different flow signatures are generally consistent with the findings of several recent studies conducted in different parts of the world.
 For instance, Longobardi and Villani (2008) and Bloomeld et al (2009) found a strong relationship between the base flow index and geology for the Mediterranean area and the Thames basin, respectively.
-Similarly, Holko et al (2011) found out that the flashiness index is correlated with geology, catchment area and elevation as well as percentages of agricultural and forest landuses for catchments in Austria and Slovakia.
-For catchments across the US, Yaeger et al (2012) found out that the upper tail of the flow duration curve is controlled more by precipitation intensity while the lower tail is more controlled by catchment landscape properties, such as soils, geology, etc. For the same US dataset, Sawciz et al. (2011) showed that runoff coefficient was dominated by aridity, and that the baseflow index was controlled by soil and geological characteristics.
+Similarly, Holko et al (2011) found out that flashiness index is correlated with geology, catchment area and elevation as well as percentages of agricultural and forest landuses for catchments in Austria and Slovakia.
+For catchments across the US,

+Yaeger et al (2012) found out that the upper tail of the flow duration curve is controlled more by precipitation intensity while the lower tail is more controlled by catchment landscape properties, such as soils, geology, etc. For the same US dataset, Sawciz et al. showed that runoff coefficient was dominated by aridity of the climate, and that baseflow index was controlled by soil and geological characteristics.
 The influence of topography on the magnitude of low flow was also found by Donnelly et al (2016) through a correlation analysis of a set of flow signatures and catchment descriptors across Europe.

-3.3 Hydrological interpretation of classes using CART
+3.3 Hydrological interpretation using CART

-The regression tree classification (CART) enabled us to understand the main controls driving the separation into classes (rather than individual signatures), as it predicts the classes of flow signature combinations from the available catchment descriptors.
+The regression tree classification (CART) enabled a better understanding of the main controls driving the separation into classes, as the classes of flow signature combinations are predicted from the available catchment descriptors.
 In the resulting tree (Fig. 6), the main variable separating the different classes is the Aridity Index (AI) with a separating value close to 1.
-This purely empirical finding is nice, because this value separates the energy-limited catchments (AI<1) from the moisture-limited catchments (AI>1).
-As expected for classification over such a large domain, we therefore find climate to the first order control.
-Mean temperature is the second separating variable; followed by variables describing soil types (peat, moraine), land cover (agriculture, open without vegetation, wetland, forest), topography (area, mean elevation) and climate (precipitation seasonality index, mean precipitation).
-This indicates the order of importance of catchment descriptors that control flow signatures moves from climate to other descriptors.
+This value separates the energy-limited catchments (AI<1) from the moisture-limited catchment (AI>1).
+Mean temperature is the second separating variable; followed by variables describing soil types (peat, moraine), land use (agriculture, open without vegetation, wetland, forest), topography (area, mean elevation) and climate (precipitation seasonality index, mean precipitation).
+This indicates the order of importance of catchment descriptors that control flow signatures.

-Figure 6: CART tree adjusted on the FS classification and used as a predictive tree for the "CART" classification.
+15 Figure 6: CART tree adjusted on the FS classification and used as a predictive tree for the "CART" classification.

 Some of the differences between the hydrographs within catchment classes and across catchment classes can be seen in Fig.7, where we show examples of the observed time-series.
-We found the following characteristics, which are summarized in Table 3 and further supported by results figures in section C of the supplementary material:
+We found the following characteristics, which are summarized in Table 3 and further supported by results figures in section B of the supplementary material:

-Class 1 has a rather smooth flow, seasonal flow pattern with a very pronounced spring flood peak.
-These catchments are located in a cold northern part of Europe and some parts of the Alps and Caucasus, characterized by spring snowmelt with some dampening in lakes and wetlands.
+20 Class 1 has a rather smooth flow, seasonal flow pattern with a very pronounced spring flood peak.
+This is a cold northern part of Europe and some parts of the Alps and Caucasus, characterized by spring snowmelt with some dampening in lakes and wetlands.

-Class 3 is a very large (about 1/3 of the catchments) miscellaneous class without any distinct character.
-As explained in section 3.1, efforts to further classify catchments in this class (and more specifically in node 3a) did not succeed.
+Class 3 is very big (about 1/3 of the catchments) miscellaneous class without any distinct character.
+As explained in section 3.2, efforts to further classify catchments in this class (and more specifically in node 3a) did not succeed.

 Class 4 is characterized by very spiky hydrographs with high peaks and low baseflow.
-The flow regime exhibits high winter flows and low summer flows.
-Catchments are located in the Mediterranean region characterized by arid climate, flow seasonality and human impacts.
+The flow regime is high winter flows and low summer flows.
+This is the Mediterranean area characterized by arid climate, flow seasonality and human impacts.

-Class 5 shows relatively low flows with some influence of snow-melt (spring flood) for some catchments during some years.
-This is Northern part of central-eastern Europe characterized by low flashiness due to the large amount of water bodies, low topographic slopes and low elevation, which dampen the flow response.
+5 Class 5 shows overall low flow with some influence of snow melt (spring flood) for some catchments during some years.
+This is Northern part of central-eastern Europe characterized by low flashiness due to the large amount of water bodies, low slopes and low elevation, which dampen the flow.

-Class 6 has very high peaks especially during winter and high flow periods in general.
+Class 6 has very high peaks especially during winter and high flow in general.
 Overall, flashy flow with a tendency to lower flow during summer and geographically scattered humid areas all over Europe.